Laws on Campervan Speed Limits Explained

 30mph 50mph 60mph 70mph or 60mph if towing a trailer (or articulated)

-This doesn’t change much unless you’re towing or are driving an articulated van.
+This doesn’t really change unless you’re towing or are driving an articulated van.

 Summarising Campervan Speed Limits